Ronald Weitzer

-Ronald Weitzer (born 1952) is a sociologist specializing in criminology and a professor at George Washington University, known for his publications on police-minority relations and on the sex industry.
+Ronald Weitzer (born 1952) is an American sociologist specializing in criminology and a professor at George Washington University, known for his publications on police-minority relations and on the sex industry.

 Research and views

 Prostitution and sex trafficking

 Weitzer has authored a number of papers on the sex industry, with a focus on laws and policies regarding prostitution and sex trafficking.
 He published a 1999 article evaluating US policies as well as a 2009 study of prostitution in Western Australia, whose state legislature voted to legalize brothel and escort prostitution in 2008.

 In 2012 he published a book on legal prostitution systems, Legalizing Prostitution: From Illicit Vice to Lawful Business.
 The book is based on Weitzer's review of studies of legal prostitution in various nations (New Zealand, Australia, Mexico, and the US state of Nevada) as well as his own research on Belgium, Germany, and the Netherlands.
 Weitzer notes that the notion of "legal prostitution" is not monolithic: it varies considerably from place to place.
 First, nations differ in the kinds of prostitution that they permit.
 Some allow brothels only, others restrict it to escort services, while others allow only independent operators (i.e., those who are self-employed and have no connection to a third-party manager or business establishment).
 A few societies, such as New Zealand, permit all types of consensual adult prostitution, but most continue to criminalize street prostitution because it is considered more risky and more of a public nuisance than indoor prostitution.
 In addition, in places where the trade has been decriminalized, at least some types of participants remain illegal.
 For example, minors are not allowed to work legally, exploitative pimping and trafficking are outlawed, and some societies prohibit migrants or persons infected with HIV from working legally.
 So, even where prostitution has been decriminalized and is now government-regulated, some types of participants are excluded from the legal regime.

 Second, nations differ in the kinds of regulations imposed on legal actors.
 Some restrict it to designated parts of the city, while others allow it to be more dispersed.
 Some mandate regular health examinations to check for STDs.
 Some require condom use, while others simply encourage it.
 Some require sex workers to be registered with the authorities, although this is widely opposed by the workers, who fear that this information may become publicly available.
 Most require business owners (of brothels, escort agencies, saunas) to be licensed, and the authorities conduct periodic site visits to ensure that the regulations are being followed.
 Where such licensing exists, officials often screen applicants to make sure that they have no criminal record nor connections to organized crime.